2024–25 UNC Asheville Bulldogs women's basketball team

-The 2024–25 UNC Asheville Bulldogs women's basketball team represents the University of North Carolina at Asheville during the 2024–25 NCAA Division I women's basketball season.
-The Bulldogs, led by first-year head coach Tynesha Lewis, play their home games at Kimmel Arena in Asheville, North Carolina, as members of the Big South Conference.
+The 2024–25 UNC Asheville Bulldogs women's basketball team represented the University of North Carolina at Asheville during the 2024–25 NCAA Division I women's basketball season.
+The Bulldogs, led by first-year head coach Tynesha Lewis, played their home games at Kimmel Arena in Asheville, North Carolina, as members of the Big South Conference.

 Previous season

 The Bulldogs finished the 2023–24 season 11–19, 4–12 in Big South play, to finish in last place.
 They would defeat Gardner–Webb, before falling to top-seeded High Point in the quarterfinals of the Big South tournament.

 On March 19, 2024, the school announced that they would be parting ways with head coach Honey Brown, ending her four-year tenure with the team.
 On April 12, the school announced that they would be hiring Elizabeth City State head coach Tynesha Lewis as Brown's successor.